emodii/telegram-servermanager/README.md

 ## Version History
 * 1.2
+    * added: whitelist option, choose between whitelist and blacklist
+    * more explanations when running the setup
+* 1.1.1
     * removed: /stop and /start to manage system services (due to sudo security issues)
 * 1.1
     * change: blacklist is now optional and not forced